-- Personal photo and a copy of the civil ID/passport. - Complete application form with a non-refundable application fee.

-- High school equivalency and official final high school transcript certified by the Kuwait Ministry of Education. - Proof of English proficiency (official TOEFL or IELTS scores).
-All applicants must meet the En-Typed personal essay composed by the applicant.
+- Personal photo and a copy of the civil ID/passport. - Complete application form with a non-refundable application fee. - High school equivalency and official final high school transcript certified by the Kuwait Ministry of Education. - Proof of English proficiency (official TOEFL or IELTS scores).
+All applicants must meet the English proficiency requirement for admission purposes (see specific requirements listed above). - Typed personal essay composed by the applicant.